by Texas Homesteader ~

 Many people think the tiny chigger actually borrows beneath your skin which is causing the swelling & itching.
 So they try all manner of remedies to ‘kill’ the chigger in an attempt to relieve the itching.

 Some say to spray Lysol on the wounds after they’re scratched raw so you can kill the buried chigger.
-Others swear by pouring bleach on the raw wounds.
+Others swear by pouring bleach on their raw purposely-scratched-raw wounds.
 Yep, you heard that right – bleach.
 Wow.

-I’ve heard of clawing the bumps open to expose the chigger and then dabbing on clear fingernail polish to suffocate them.
+I’ve heard of clawing the bumps open to expose the chigger that’s supposedly beneath the skin and then dabbing on clear fingernail polish to suffocate them.

-Or once again clawing the bump until it’s raw & open, then pouring alcohol on it to kill the burrowed in chigger.
+Or once again clawing the bump until it’s raw & open, then pouring alcohol on it to kill the supposedly burrowed-in chigger.
 OUCH!

 There really is no live critter burrowed beneath your skin.